tscanlin/developers.optimizely.com/src/content/integrations/index.md

 ```
 /**
- * Getting the user id is only possible using the cookie value
+ * Getting the user ID is only possible using the cookie value
  *
  * @return {String} a JSON formatted string that contains all the segments and their values
  */